 Our course is delivered via our online learning platform as this provides learners with a dynamic and engaging experience.
 Don’t worry, if you prefer, you can print the learning materials yourself.
 The learning resources are in a range of different media including videos, quizzes, and interactive activities.

-For this course, you’ll be required to complete two standard GCSE written exams and one speaking assessment:
+For this course, you’ll be required to complete two standard A-level written exams and one speaking assessment:

 The exams contain multiple-choice, structured, closed short answer and open response questions.